 Now for the game plan.
 One of the biggest mistakes we see people make as they search for a new job is to go into it without a clear plan and strategy.
 Mindlessly searching through Google and other career sites and saving jobs on a whim won’t be what gets you in the door to a tech sales job.
-Follow our recommendations (and try our one-of-a-kind tools) and you’ll be fielding interview requests in no time at all.
+Follow our recommendations (and try our one-of-a-kind tools like the Job Application Tracker) and you’ll be fielding interview requests in no time at all.

 Like you, we’ve been through the wringer of self-assessments and personality quizzes to help us identify our strengths.
 But here’s the thing: they work.
 Identifying and leaning into your core strengths can help you build confidence and stand out among your peers.